Mvannes/lando-umami-build/web/modules/synetic/janus-ab/README.md

 ### Keep it small
 The first mistake many novice AB-testers make is to test everything at once!
 You should attempt to keep your tests relatively small.
+That means that you should not make an excessive amount of variations.

 The main reason for this is that even if the changes are successful, we get confusing insights into what the cause of the improvement actually was.
 A chance exists that the layout change was terrible, and reduced the conversion rate